The New Kingdom of Egypt

 The period between 1391 and 1353 B.C.E. marked the time when Amenhotep III ruled Egypt.
 His reign saw major construction projects, including the expansion of Karnak Temple and the erection of colossal statues such as the Colossi of Memnon.

-The diplomatic letters which Amenhotep III sent to foreign powers demonstrate how Egypt ruled international relations during his era, which makes him an important person for researching both cultural exchange and Egyptian diplomatic practices.
+Diplomatic letters from Amenhotep III to foreign powers indicated the control that Egypt had over internation1 relations during his reign, thus making him an important figure for research covering both culture exchange and Egyptian diplomatic practices.

 Akhenaten: Religious Revolution